mridhultp/UK-Road-accident_Project/README.md

 # Summary

-I used original data set for analysis from the below government official web site.
-It was a challenging task as it is a huge file contained billions of rows and 30 pluse column in a single file.
+I used original dataset from the below government official web site for analysis instead of downloading cleaned one from Kaggle.
+It was a challenging task as it had huge files contained billions of rows and 30 pluse column in a single file.
 Every  fact table column was recorded with unique code and corresponding code description is available in the look up table.
 The table is mixed up with categorical and numerical data.

 The below files have been imported from web to python and cleaned.
 Fact tables contain the uk road accident,casuality and vehicle data from  1979 to 2023.
 We have considered only recent decade of data for the analysis.